 With credentials like that, it is hard not to immediately warm to the company, but what really impresses about AirVPN is that it really does seem to put its money where its mouth is by paying close attention to the nuts and bolts of keeping its customers private and secure, while at the same time providing a fast, reliable, and “transparent” service.

 AirVPN now offers only one “Premium” plan, starting at €7 (approx. $9 USD) per month, with discounts available for bulk purchases (up to 35% off if purchased annually).
-A 3-day-trial account is also available for a modest €1.
+A three-day trial account is also available for a modest €1.
 All charges are made in Euros, but the website will convert these into USD or Bitcoins to help make things easier for non-European customers.

 There are cheaper services out there, but AirVPN does offer a lot of bang for its users’ bucks: